skyfe79/Awesome/README.md

 - [SFContainerViewController](https://github.com/krzysztofzablocki/SFContainerViewController) - UIViewControllers containment predating Apple implementation.
 Works in both 4.x and 5.x iOS, no memory or hierarchy issues.
 - [AcornCharts-for-iOS](https://github.com/honcheng/AcornCharts-for-iOS) - Fun way to display charts using balls that responds to device tilting
 - [SoundArt](https://github.com/unixpickle/SoundArt) - Draw sound waves and hear them, iOS only
-- [DataKit](https://github.com/eaigner/DataKit) - DataKit makes it easy to add web backends to your apps!
 - [How-To-Create-a-Rotating-Wheel-Control-with-UIKit](https://github.com/funkyboy/How-To-Create-a-Rotating-Wheel-Control-with-UIKit) - Code for the tutorial "How To Create a Rotating Wheel Control with UIKit" published on raywenderlich.com
 - [Opaque](https://github.com/MassiveHealth/Opaque) - A prototype UI showing how one would implement an app with Clear-like animations & gestures.
 - [LeveyPopListView](https://github.com/levey/LeveyPopListView) - LeveyPopListView is an alternative of UIActionSheet : )